LTUC/amman-dotnet-401d2/Curriculum/Class14/FACILITATOR.md

 2. Review Scaffolding of Controller
 3. Go through the Create and Edit actions to see what is happening
 	- point out what _context means
+4. Add Data to the database from the CRUD operations on the site
+	- Tag Helpers
 3. Introduce Data Annotations (required, Display Name, Enums, phone number, etc...)
 4. Seed the Database
 5. Run application and make adjustments with data extraction (DDL, db queries. )
 4. How to turn an Enum into a DDL
+5. Show View Models

 ```csharp